Iran’s president orders country to suspend cooperation with UN nuclear watchdog IAEA

 “The government is mandated to immediately suspend all cooperation with the International Atomic Energy Agency under the Treaty on the Nonproliferation of Nuclear Weapons and its related Safeguards Agreement,” state television quoted the bill as saying.
 "This suspension will remain in effect until certain conditions are met, including the guaranteed security of nuclear facilities and scientists.”

-It wasn’t immediately clear what that would mean for the IAEA, the United Nations’ nuclear watchdog.
+It wasn’t immediately clear what that would mean for the Vienna-based IAEA, the United Nations’ nuclear watchdog.
+The agency long has monitored Iran’s nuclear program and said that it was waiting for an official communication from Iran on what the suspension meant.

-The Vienna-based IAEA long has monitored Iran’s nuclear program.
-The agency didn’t immediately respond to a request for comment.
+A diplomat with knowledge of IAEA operations, who spoke on condition of anonymity to discuss the situation in Iran, said that IAEA inspectors were still there after the announcement and hadn’t been told by the government to leave.

-It's not known how Iran will implement this suspension.
-Iran's theocractic government, there is room for the council to implement the bill as they see fit.
-That means that everything lawmakers asked for might not be done.
+Iran's decision drew an immediate condemnation from Israeli Foreign Minister Gideon Saar.

-Iran’s 2015 nuclear deal with world powers, negotiated under then U.S. President Barack Obama, allowed Iran to enrich uranium to 3.67% — enough to fuel a nuclear power plant, but far below the threshold of 90% needed for weapons-grade uranium.
+Iran’s 2015 nuclear deal allowed Iran to enrich uranium to 3.67% — enough to fuel a nuclear power plant, but far below the threshold of 90% needed for weapons-grade uranium.
 It also drastically reduced Iran’s stockpile of uranium, limited its use of centrifuges and relied on the IAEA to oversee Tehran’s compliance through additional oversight.
 The IAEA served as the main assessor of Iran's commitment to the deal.

 But U.S. President Donald Trump, in his first term in 2018, unilaterally withdrew Washington from the accord, insisting it wasn't tough enough and didn't address Iran's missile program or its support for militant groups in the wider Middle East.
 That set in motion years of tensions, including attacks at sea and on land.